vosen/ZLUDA/README.md

 Copy `nvcuda.dll` to the application directory (the directory where .exe file is) and launch it normally

 ### Linux
 A very recent version of [compute-runtime](https://github.com/intel/compute-runtime) and [Level Zero loader](https://github.com/oneapi-src/level-zero/releases) is required.
-At the time of the writing 20.45.18403 is the losest recommended version.
+At the time of the writing 20.45.18403 is the oldest recommended version.
-Unpack the archive somewhere and run your application like this:
+Run your application like this:
 ```
 LD_LIBRARY_PATH=<PATH_TO_THE_DIRECTORY_WITH_ZLUDA_PROVIDED_LIBCUDA> <YOUR_APPLICATION>
 ```